 Warranty service required needs to be completed during the term of the warranty.
 Service work performed after the expiration of the Newmar three (3) year, 36,000 mile warranty WILL NOT be covered by the warranty.
-Exceptions may be made on an individual basis to this deadline due to unavailability of parts or service appointment time where work is to be performed.
-Do not rely on the possibility of an exception, get the work scheduled and completed before your warranty expires.

 Owner's Information Package